mitdbg/palimpzest/README.md

 There are a few things you need to do in order to use remote parallel services.

-If you want to use parallel LLM execution on together.ai, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `llmservice: together` and `parallel: True` are set.
+If you want to use parallel LLM execution on together.ai, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `llmservice: together` and `parallel: true` are set.

 If you want to use parallel PDF processing at modal.com, you have to:
 1. Set `pdfprocessing: modal` in the config.yaml file.